cosmos/cosmos/WHITEPAPER.md

 Of the collected transaction fees, `ReserveTax` (DEFAULT 2%) will go toward the reserve pool to increase the reserve pool and increase the security and value of the Cosmos network.
-Also, a `CommonsTax` (DEFAULT 3%) will go toward the funding of common goods.
-These funds will go to the `CustodianAddress` to be distributed in accordance with the decisions made by the governance system.
+These funds can also be distributed in accordance with the decisions made by the governance system.

 Atom holders who delegate their voting power to other validators pay a commission to the delegated validator.
 The commission can be set by each